PowerDNS/pdns/docs/dnssec/modes-of-operation.rst

-Should it be desired to 'roll over' to a new key, both keys can temporarily be active (and used for signing), and after a while the old key can be inactivated.
+Should it be desired to 'roll over' to a new key, both keys can temporarily be active (and used for signing), and after a while the old key can be deactivated.
 Subsequently it can be removed.

 As elucidated above, there are several ways in which DNSSEC can deny the existence of a record, and this setting too is stored away from zone